pelle112112/GAME-Data-Modeling-and-Predictions/README.md

 ### First set up a virtual environment for the libraries

-### Next, install the libraries by running the following commands
+### Next, install the libraries

-pip install pandas

-pip install numpy

-pip install pickle

-pip install matplotlib

-pip install seaborn

-pip install scikit-learn

-pip install streamlit

-pip install keras

-pip install tensorflow

-pip install st-pages
+pip install requirements.txt

 ### If you want to use the prediction with weatherdata, then you need to set up the API key